Fred Deutsch

 Fred Deutsch (born March 9, 1957) is an American politician and a Republican member of the South Dakota House of Representatives representing District 4.
-Deutsch lost a bid for the South Dakota Senate in the 2024 Republican Primary; his term as State Representative ends in January of 2025.
+Deutsch lost a bid for the South Dakota Senate in the 2024 Republican Primary; his term as State Representative ended in January 2025.
 Deutsch lives in rural Florence, which is near Watertown, South Dakota and in Codington County in the northeast portion of the state.

 Background

 Deutsch previously served nine years on the Watertown Board of Education, and was first elected to the state house in 2014.
 He was re-elected in 2018, coming in first in a five-way race.
 He first attempted to run for the District 4 seat in 2012 but lost, placing third after Democrats Kathy Tyler and Jim Peterson.

 Deutsch is a chiropractor, as is his wife Kathleen.
 He practices at Deutsch Chiropractic in Watertown, SD.
 He graduated from Kalamazoo College in 1979 and obtained a chiropractic degree from Northwestern Health Sciences University in 1983.